hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02c-GameProg.md

       + draw on the canvas
       + set global properties, such as color, gradient, patterns and line width
   3. then able to draw something
-  4. do not forget to use global variables for the canvas for the canvas and context object, in particular, the width and height of the cnavas
+  4. do not forget to use global variables for the canvas and context object, in particular, the width and height of the cnavas
   5. for each function that will change the context, start by saving context and end by restoring it

 + Example: draw a monster in a canvas